boldbi/bold-bi-docs/docs/embedded-bi/visualizing-data/visualization-widgets/number-card.md

 ### Horizontal alignment

 This option allows you to place the content of the widget at the position of **Left,Center and Right**.

+### Vertical alignment

+This option allows you to customize the alignment of the number card vertically.
+This dropdown option has Top, Center, and Bottom values.
+By default, the alignment value is set to ‘Center.’

 ### Auto font size